-CHRISTOPHER (CHRIS) FURLOW, BCBA-D, PH.D., LBA, CLINIC MANAGER
+CHRISTOPHER (CHRIS) FURLOW, BCBA-D, PH.D., LBA, Director of Autism Solutions

-Dr. Chris Furlow is the newest addition to the Canopy Autism Solutions team, joining as the manager of the Canopy Children’s Solutions’ Early Intervention Autism Clinic in September 2018.
-As Clinic Manager, Chris is responsible for client assessments and periodic reassessments used to document client progress and developmental barriers to learning.
+Dr. Chris Furlow is the Director of Autism Solutions for Canopy, joining as the manager of the Canopy Children’s Solutions’ Early Intervention Autism Clinic in September 2018.
+Chris is responsible for client assessments and periodic reassessments used to document client progress and developmental barriers to learning.
 Chris is also involved with supervision of clinical staff, strategizing appropriate interventions with other Board Certified behavior Analysts (BCBAs), and guiding therapeutic innovation and research initiatives for the Autism Solutions team.

 Chris has spent the better part of the last decade amassing training from many of the leading experts in autism research and treatment delivery.
 As a biology undergrad at Louisiana State University, Chris’ career goals of becoming a pediatrician changed to focus on a need for autism therapy in the Deep South.